dineshachuthan/AIStoryTellerBackendAPI/replit.md

 Preferred communication style: Simple, everyday language.

+**CRITICAL DEVELOPMENT RULE: NEVER HARDCODE ANYTHING**
+- All functions must be data-driven and configurable
+- No hardcoded return values or placeholder implementations
+- Always implement proper data flow from backend to frontend
+- Use configuration files and database-driven logic only

 **Responsive Design Requirements:**
 - All components must be responsive and mobile-compatible by default
 - No need to ask specifically for mobile compatibility - it's always required